JaronLouise/csms-web-app/README.md

 ## 📘 About The Project

-**CSMS** is a full-stack, web-based e-commerce platform promoting sustainable energy solutions.
+**RESET Corp.** is a full-stack, web-based e-commerce platform for renewable energy solutions and sustainable emerging technologies.
 Users can browse, customize, and purchase solar panels, wind turbines, and other eco-friendly products, while administrators manage products and orders via an intuitive dashboard.

 ---